 1. Conduct a Waste Audit

-This should be done at least once a year or when you are thinking of starting/refining your recycling program.
-Awaste audit will let you know how much recyclables are being thrown away, provide benchmarks for measuring, and more.
+This should be done at least once a year or when you are thinking of adjusting/expanding your waste reduction program.
+A waste audit will let you know what is going into your different waste streams, how much recyclables are being thrown away, and other pertinent waste data, which will help you establish benchmarks.

 2. Appoint a green team leader or provide a point of contact

 Green team leaders are crucial to keeping your programs on track.
-They help motivate and remind colleagues to recycle.
+They help motivate and remind colleagues to reduce waste and recycle right.
 They are the point person for others to turn to when questions arise.
 If you do not have a green team leader, make sure employees and tenants have somewhere (an email address, a website) or someone to turn to for information.

 … to see if there is room for improvement for all your green efforts, not just waste and recycling.
 But don’t forget your tenants.
 For a building to be at peak green performance, everyone must be involved.

-4. Implement a recycling program if you don’t already have one
+4. Implement a waste reduction and recycling program if you don’t already have one

 Employees and tenants cannot conserve and recycle unless a system is in place to collect and separate waste and recycling.